-If you like art, you will be in your element in Italy, and you will be spoilt for choice if you holiday on the Tuscan Umbrian border in one of our villas.
-Even if you avoid the temptation to relax by the pool and spend every day of your holiday trying to see art, there is too much for one vacation.
+If you like medieval, Renaissance or even modern art, you will be in your element in Italy, and you will be spoilt for choice if you holiday on the Tuscan Umbrian border in one of our villas.
+Even if you avoid the temptation to relax by the pool and spend every day of your holiday trying to see the great artworks that these regions have to offer, there is too much for one vacation.
+Setting out with the goal of seeing some of these works has the added bonus of visiting some beautiful towns along the way.
 As our Tuscany Umbria Blog develops you will also find more art related information there.
-Here are a few ideas to get you started including some little known works in out of the way places as well as famous galleries:
+Here are a few ideas to get you started, including some little known works in out of the way places as well as famous galleries:

 Art In Umbria

 Almost everyone interested in art will have heard of the Basilica of San Francesco, in addition, there are many more beautiful artworks that await the visitor to Umbria.
 If you stay in one of our Umbrian or Tuscan villa rentals, it is very easy to see the following places, the only problem is deciding what to leave out!